 Still cheaper, there is EasyEDA, who quote USD $28.57 for 5 boards.

 Barriers Should Be Reduced

-In order to get the board designs below, you have to first join the OnStep Telescope Yahoo Group, which is a restricted group, wait until you are approved, then go the files section, and after some searching, you will find two designs.
+In order to get the board designs below, it used to be that you have to first join the OnStep Telescope Yahoo Group, which is a restricted group, wait until you are approved, then go the files section, and after a lot of tedious searching, you will find two designs.
 As an open source contributers for the best part of two decades, I never understood why there are such barriers put in place.
 This hinders collaboration by adding barriers for potential adopters or contributors.
 If spam is the problem, then make the group read only, and still require people to be approved if they want to post messages.

 Howard's OnStep Mini PCB

 Howard Howard Dutton designed an OnStep Mini PCB board, and posted its details on Cloudy Nights.
 This is a vertical build, meaning all the power, USB and ST4 connections are at a right angle to the board's plane.

 A very low cost, yet very capable option, is my own STM32 port of OnStep, using the $3 Blue Pill.
 You can get all the parts from eBay or AliExpress for a relatively very low cost, but you have to wait for 6 to 8 weeks.
 Or you can get it faster as a kit for $35.

 There is another design by Christian Kampf, called CKScope, based on the Teensy 3.5 based.
 It lacks an ST4 autoguiding port.
 Chrisitan's design has an advantage that it does not dictate what kind or orientation for the ports.
 It merely has connectors on the board, and it is up to the implementor to connect them to the box with whatever means they want.

 For example, one can decide to use RJ11 or DIN cables to the motors.
 Or whatever 12V or 24V power in whatever package needed, and so on.
 Even the fuse is on a connector.